-Submission in the EoI does not commit any side.
-It will help national governments and the European Union to find out in which countries there is a strong interest in EIBI demonstration and flagship projects, and thus also support the estimation of adequate public finding.
+The aim of the EoI was to help national governments and the European Union to find out in which countries there is a strong interest in EIBI demonstration and flagship projects, and thus also support the estimation of adequate public finding.

 Funding: Collaborative project, including predominant demonstration component, up to 2 projects will be funded